marivanno/to-do-list/README.md

 ## Basic requirement

-1. Interface to view/add/edit/delete Todo list items
+1. Interface has view/add/edit/delete Todo list items
 1. The application consists of two lists: Open and Done
-1. Each entry in the lists must have two statuses: completed or open
+1. Each entry in the lists have two statuses: completed and open
+1. Each entry in the lists have creation time and done time

 ![Example](src/img/1.jpg)